ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {: #gather-info-to-create-virtual-servers-cli}
 {: cli}

 Ready to create an instance?
-Before you can run the `ibmcloud is instances` command, you need to know the details about the instance, such as what profile or image that you want to use.
+Before you can run the `ibmcloud is instance-create` command, you need to know the details about the instance, such as what profile or image that you want to use.

 Gather the following information by using the associated commands.